ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     ### Calendar toolbar

     The calendar widget toolbar displays events you select and gives you access to actions assigned to them.
-    The available actions appear in the upper-right corner of the toolbar.
+    The available actions appear in the upper-right corner of the toolbar when you select an event.
-    You can select multiple events of the same type and perform bulk actions on them.
+    You can select multiple events of the same type and perform bulk actions on them, e.g. [reschedule or cancel publication](#rescheduling-or-cancelling-events).

     !!! note